JuniperPhoton/ColorConversionKit/README.md

 # PhotonColorConversionKit

-Provides some functions and extensions when converting RGB value to CIE Color Space.
+Provides some functions and extensions for converting RGB value to CIE Color Space.